tdrhq/slite/README.md

 ## Installation

 I'll expand on this later.
-Basically you need to `(asdf:load-system :slite)`, and also need to load `slime.el` into emacs.
+Basically you need to `(asdf:load-system :slite)`, and also need to load `slite.el` into emacs.
 That should be all you need to do.

 ## Run all you FiveAM tests